ForNeVeR/praefectus/Readme.md

 By default, Praefectus will use the `praefectus.json` file found in the same directory as the executable file.
 Default configuration distributed alongside the console client will only set up the logging framework.
-See more information in [the configuration RFC][docs.rfcs.configuration].
+See more information in [the configuration documentation][docs.2.configuration].

 Run
 ---

+See the [command line interface][docs.rfcs.command-line-interface] documentation on possible arguments that may be passed to the application that's built on Praefectus; pass `--help` to see the option list.

-To start the application in the development mode, run the following command in the terminal:
+To start the example application in the development mode, run the following command in the terminal:

 ```console
 $ dotnet run --project Praefectus.Console -- [arguments…]
 ```

-See the [command line interface][docs.rfcs.command-line-interface] documentation on possible arguments, or pass `--help` to see the option list.

 Test
 ----